jantonioavalos/jantonioavalos/src/content/posts/portfolio-search-experience.md

 ## Business goals

-We were turning from a company that sells to big companies (75% of our revenue) into a company that sells to the Mass-market by our website.
-In terms of the search experience we had to:
+We were turning from a company that sells to big companies (75% of our revenue) into a company that want to sell to the Mass-market from our website.
+So, in terms of the search experience we had to:

+1. Display search results with enough information so people could click on the more accurate ones
+2. Make easier to navigate towards the end–product–pages
+3. Offer all the content related to the product or service in a one-stop-shop
+4. Communicate the value of the content offered

+Those were checked by:

-- Reduce the time-on-screen at the search results page.
+1. Reduction of the _time-on-screen_ at the search results page
-- Increase the bounce rate in navigational pages
+2. Increase in the bounce rate of navigational pages
-- Increase the time-on-screen at end-pages.
+3. Increase the time-on-screen at end-pages
-- Maximize the conversions from search to download or buy
+4. Maximize the conversions from search to download or buy

 ## Project’s team